CompPhysics/MachineLearning/README.md

 Computational aspects play a central role and you are expected to work on numerical examples and projects which illustrate the theory and varous algorithms discussed during the lectures.
-We recommend strongly to form small project groups of 2-3 participants.
+We recommend strongly to form small project groups of 2-3 participants, if possible.

 ## Instructor information
 * _Name_: Morten Hjorth-Jensen
 * _Email_: morten.hjorth-jensen@fys.uio.no
 * _Phone_: +47-48257387
-* _Office_: Department of Physics, University of Oslo, Eastern wing room 470
+* _Office_: Department of Physics, University of Oslo, Eastern wing, room FØ470
 * _Office hours_: *Anytime*!
 In Fall Semester 2020 (FS20), as a rule of thumb office hours are planned via computer or telephone.
 Individual or group office hours will be performed via zoom.
 Feel free to send an email for planning.
 In person meetings may also be possible if allowed by the University of Oslo's COVID-19 instructions (see below for links).